Ixitxachitl/thermal_camera/readme.md

 ## Development

-- This integration uses a dynamic Google Font for text overlays, downloaded at runtime.
 - Adjustments can be made in the camera.py code to change the font, scaling, or color mapping logic.
 - For the motion detection sensor, you can customize the temperature difference threshold in the code to fine-tune sensitivity.